thycotic/privman-docs/admin/config/authentication/index.md

 [priority]: # (1)
 # Authentication Tab

 The Authentication tab is used for setting up the Authentication Provider used with Privilege Manager.
 Different authentication providers can be setup based on configured Foreign Systems.
-The user logs in based on the active authentication provider. <!-- QUESTION: Is this sentence still true??
-Only one authentication provider can be active at any given time.__>
+The user logs in based on the active authentication provider.

 ![auth tab](images/config-auth.png "Authentication tab to select the authentication provider")